ManageIQ/ansible-manageiq-automate/README.md

     to be used when using SSL REST API connection urls.

 ManageIQ:
-    `manageiq_connection` is a dictionary with a set of connection defaults in `defaults/main.yml`.
+    `manageiq_connection` is a dictionary with connection default keys.
     Use of this connection information is ONLY needed if the role is used outside of a ManageIQ appliance.
 A ManageIQ appliance passes in `manageiq_connection` via `extra_vars` so connection information is included automatically.